 The enrichment subject is optional for pathways based on four A levels.
 Further information can be found in the Sixth Form Prospectus

 Q6: What are the entry requirements to study A levels at Spalding Grammar School?

-A6: We make offers to candidates conditional upon a minimum of six grade 4’s at GCSE, including a minimum of Grade 4 in Mathematics, English Language or English Literature.
+A6: We make offers to candidates conditional upon a minimum of six subjects at grade 4 at GCSE, including a minimum of Grade 4 in Mathematics and English Language or English Literature.

 Q7: How do I choose my A levels?

 A7: Universities, Apprenticeships and Job providers look for students who not only have good grades, but grades in the right subjects for the course they want to apply for.
 So, how do you know what the right subjects are?